 The Company's programs in Australia and New Zealand continued to operate at a reduced expenditure rate.
 The Koonenberry gold project in New South Wales, Australia is being advanced by partner companies under royalty agreements with EMX.
-In New Zealand, the Neavesville gold-silver project is being advanced under a partnership agreement.
-Q1 activities for these two projects principally consisted of fulfilling statutory reporting and filing requirements to keep the licenses in good standing.
-Also in Q1, a new exploration license was granted for the Ohakuri gold property located in New Zealand.
+In New Zealand, the Neavesville gold-silver project is being advanced under a partnership agreement with Land & Minerals Ltd. ("L&M"); L & M brought all payments due to EMX current during Q2.
+A second property in New Zealand, the Ohakuri gold project located in the Taupo Volcanic Zone, is available for partnership.
+Q2 activities for EMX's Australia and New Zealand projects principally consisted of fulfilling statutory reporting and filing requirements to keep the licenses in good standing.